ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Check_Point.md

 - **Username** -- Username to access API data
 - **Password** -- Password to access API data
 - **Base URL** -- Base URL for API calls, for example `https://management.server.domain.tld`.
 If the API isn't available on the default port 443, add a port part to the URL (`https://server:4443/`)
 - **Collect following domains** -- Mandatory only if the **Base URL** points to a Multi-Domain Server.
-Please verify, that all selected domains can be accessed by the provided credentials.
+Please verify that all selected domains can be accessed by the provided credentials.
 - [**Slug**](index.md#slug-and-comment)

 Don't forget to add IPF appliance to the list of allowed clients.